This is an educational and interactive

 Symbols and Honoring Boxes (Spaces)

-Lesson plan written by judy butzine and Melanie Ohm, June 2009.
+Lesson plan written by judy butzine, June 2009.

 The primary Goal of this lesson plan is to create a material form that objectifies the act of giving honor and respect to the processes of Personal Remembrance and Intention Setting.